mckennapsean/dissertation/chapters/formulation.md

 # Formulation of the Framework {#sec:formulation}

+\al{does this title work? eh on it...}

 The design activity framework was initially formulated from reflecting on previous failed projects.
 At first, we pursued a design study in the field of biology, working with a research lab studying mouse genetics through correlation.
 With a statistics researcher, we created a new technique, the s-CorrPlot, to encode correlation of large datasets in a scatterplot [@mckenna2015s].
-However, this project did not yield us with a successful design study, since our collaborators could not go beyond exploration or basic hypothesis generation with the tool.
+However, this project did not yield \al{"us with" - cut} a successful design study, since our collaborators could not go beyond exploration or basic hypothesis generation with the tool.
 Upon reflection, we realized that we were driven to build this tool for a novel technique, not to support the needs of the researchers.
 This led into a second case study, in the field of cyber security, where we worked with a team of designers, a psychologist, and visualization experts to formulate the beginnings of the design activity framework [@McKenna2014].